 Given the nature of music, performance is at the heart of out Music programs.
 Multiple events and series run throughout the year bringing artists from across the nation and across the globe.

-Take a look at the Music Calendar for student practices, performances, and important dates.
+The 2022-2023 Musical Arts Series will host all the performances in-person and have an audience present in the Recital Hall.
 All concerts are free to the public.
 Thank you to our sponsors and donors, without whom this series would not be possible.
 Special thanks goes to the National Endowment for the Arts, Oklahoma Arts Council, Steger Piano Institute, and the Clark and Wanda Bass Foundation.

 Consider being a part of the Musical Arts Series by becoming a donor.
-Contact Dr. Catalin Dima at email@example.com or call 580-745-2096 for more information.
+Contact Dr. Catalin Dima at email@example.com or call 580-745-3330 for more information.

 Contact the Department of Music at 580-745-2088 or Southeastern Oklahoma State University at (580) 745-3090 to request assistance due to a disability.
 Accommodations cannot be guaranteed without adequate advance notice.